-Dr. Doug McConnell is a retired Professor of Composition/Theory for the School of Music and Theater at Heidelberg University.
+Dr. Doug McConnell is Professor Emeritus of Compositon and Music for the School of Music and Theater at Heidelberg University.
 Dr. McConnell has enjoyed an active career as a composer, teacher and administrator.
 His compositions have been performed throughout the U.S. and internationally, including Canada, England, Germany, Sweden, Finland, Estonia, the Czech Republic and Russia.
 Doug’s teaching career included appointments at Heidelberg University, Mississippi State University, St. Mary’s College and the University of Dayton.
 His graduate degrees in Music Composition/Theory were completed at the Cincinnati College-Conservatory of Music (University of Cincinnati).

 Doug has written for a variety of performing mediums, but he especially enjoys writing for voices; his work in this area includes a variety of works for choirs.
 He has also composed several song cycles and collections, including his Langston's Lot series, two separate seven-movement chamber works for voice, alto saxophone and piano, based on the poetry of Langston Hughes.
 His song collections include pieces based on the poetry of Sara Teasdale and William Reyer, Professor Emeritus of English at Heidelberg.